serokell/ariadne/docs/usage-tui.md

 ## Wallet tab &mdash; the heart of Ariadne

-On the `Wallet` tab you can see all your wallets with their accounts and addresses organized in a tree.
-To the right of the tree you can see details of the selected wallet, account or address.
+On the `Wallet` tab you can see all your wallets with their accounts organized in a tree.
+To the right of the tree you can see details of the selected wallet or account.

 The tree can be navigated in several ways.
 First of all, you can select any entry by clicking it with mouse.
 You can also change the current selection with the keyboard.
 Up and Down keys will go to the previous and the next item respectively, including the `[ + Add wallet ]` button.
 Right key will go to the first child of the current item and Left key will go to the parent.
-Ctrl-Up and Ctrl-Down can be used to jump between wallets: Ctrl-Up will first go to the current wallet, when an account or address is selected, then to the previous wallet.
+Ctrl-Up and Ctrl-Down can be used to jump between wallets: Ctrl-Up will first go to the current wallet, when an account is selected, then to the previous wallet.
 Ctrl-Down will always go to the next wallet.
 Finally, `h`, `j`, `k`, `l` keys will work exactly as Left, Down, Up and Right arrow keys (without Ctrl).

 To create a new wallet, select `[ + Add wallet ]` line in the tree, so that a special widget appears to the right.
 There you can either create a completely new wallet by specifying its name and a